kx550/kirby3-fathom/README.md

 # Kirby 3 Fathom

-Plugin for Kirby 3 that adds the Fathom Tracking Code to your Kirby 3 site.
+Plugin for Kirby 3 that adds the [Fathom](https://github.com/usefathom/fathom) tracking code to your Kirby 3 site.

 If the user has set "Do Not Track" in the browser the code is not embedded.